<style>

 :::warning

 **Note that you _must_ develop your exploit for this part of the lab inside your course container**.
-If you build the buffer executable outside the course container, differing compiler and linker versions may put the `hack()` function at a different address in memory than they would in the container and on the grading server, and your `exploit2.txt` file will no longer work on the grading server.
+If you build the buffer executable outside the course container, differing compiler and linker versions may change the addresses you need to work on this part, which means that your solutions will not work on the grading server.

 :::

-Now let's hack the call stack of our `buffer` program.
-We have written an unused function `hack()` in the `buffer.c` file, and your job is to *somehow* execute this function at runtime without putting an invocation in the program code.
+Now let's do a more valuable attack: instead of just changing a number, let's modify the program's stack to *run different code* than what the program was supposed to run.
+We have written an unused function `hack()` in the `buffer.c` file: your job is to *somehow* execute this function at runtime without modifying the code in buffer.c.

-You can check if your solution works by running `make do_hack` and checking if the hacking text is printed.
+You can check if your solution works by running `make run_exploit2` and checking if the text in the `hack` function gets printed.

 :::::success

-**Task:** Use the `exploit` program to cause a buffer overflow that results in the execution of the `hack()` function.
-Again, this should not cause the program to segfault.
+**Task:** Use the `exploit` program to create a payload that causes the program to execute the `hack()` function.
+Again, your exploit should not cause the program to segfault.

-Consider targeting the `retq` instruction to load a particular address into `%rip`.
+- Consider targeting the `retq` instruction to load a particular address into `%rip`.
 From where does `retq` take a value?
-If you don't know the answer to this question, read the walk through of the x86-64 call stack.
+For more info on this, see [this section](#-Important-Background-The-x86-64-Stack), and our lecture notes!

 </details>